ke4harper/MxAPI/README.md

 *MCAPI Queue Entry Transitions*

 Receive FIFO queue entries are marked in the original implementation with a boolean flag indicating if the entry is valid or not.
-This flag was replaced with state transition diagram shown in Figure 14 above.
+This flag was replaced with state transition diagram shown in the figure above.
 All changes to state are performed using atomic operations where the previous state is verified.

 A queue entry in the BUFFER_FREE state does not have a buffer associated with it.
 Once a queue entry is available to receive a message it transitions to the BUFFER_RESERVED state.
 This guards the entry from use by other clients until a free buffer can be linked to the entry, where the state transitions to BUFFER_ALLOCATED.
 When the message is at the head of the receive queue it is marked as BUFFER_RECEIVED to keep other listeners on the same endpoint from trying to read its buffer.
 The queue entry returns to the BUFFER_FREE state when the receive operation is complete.